-- 85 grams (2/3 cup) plain flour
+- 85 grams (2/3 cup) plain flour or all purpose flour

-- 100 grams (1/2 cup) mini Cadbury Creme Eggs, chopped
+- 100 grams (1/2 cup) mini Cadbury Creme Eggs, roughly chopped

 - 3 large Cadbury Creme Eggs, cut in half

-- Preheat the oven to 160 C (320 F).
-Next, add the sugar and vanilla to the chocolate mixture and beat with an electric beater until combined.
-Add the eggs, one at a time and beat briefly.
+- Next, add sugar and vanilla to the chocolate mixture and beat with an electric beater on medium speed until combined.
+Add eggs, one at a time and beat briefly.